Mehralizada/holbertonschool-higher_level_programming/python-if_else_loops_functions/README.md

 0. Positive anything is better than negative nothing

 This program will assign a random signed number to the variable number each time it is executed.
 Complete the source code inorder to print whether the number stored in the variable number is positive or negative.

+1. The last digit

+This program will assign a random signed number to the variable number each time it is executed.
+Complete the source code inorder to print the last digit of the number stored in the variable number.